 The following guidelines serve to clarify the type of match acceptable under the Texas Community Development Block Grant Program.
 Acceptable types of match can be any of the following:

 - 1. Cash only;

-- 2. In-kind services/equipment use;
+- 2. In-kind personnel services/equipment use;

-- 3. Materials or supplies;
+- 3. On hand materials or supplies;

 - 4. Land; or

 - 5. Any combination of the above.